thatbeautifuldream/dev/lecture-024/README.md

-# Lecture 24 | Promises and Beyond Automation using JavaScript
+# Lecture 24 | Promises and beyond, Automation using JavaScript

 - Reading files serially using Promises